 ARTICLE VI.
 ELECTIONS

-Elections of the four officers shall be held at the NCPTA Fall Conference annually beginning in Fall 201 3.
+Elections of the five officers shall be held electronically via the NCPTA email blast annually beginning in Fall 201 3 and be announced at the NCPTA Fall Conference.
 Officers will be elected by a majority.
-Results of the elections will be announced by the last day of the Fall Conference.
+Candidates will be informed of their nomination prior to voting and have the right to decline.
+If their nomination is accepted, candidates are expected to be present at the NCPTA Fall Conference.
 All newly elected officers are required to attend the Fall Student SIG meeting.
+If they are unable to attend the conference, it is their responsibility to find a representative to be present at the SSIG meeting.
+This representative may be a current board member if the other four members are in agreeance.
 Delegates should be appointed by their respective schools by December 1st of that year.
 Delegates are expected to be the main source of contact between the Student SIG and their PT/PTA program until the following Fall Conference.

 ARTICLE VII.
 COMMITTEES

 The Chair and Vice Chair shall appoint as needed.
-The Vice Chair will preside over any committees.
+The positions overseeing the committees will be responsible for their respective committees as listed above.
+The participation in various committees is voluntary.

 ARTICLE VIII.
 MEETINGS